-You can stop using your sling.
+You can now stop using your sling.

 You can now return to light activities.
-Remember, you should not do any heavy lifting for six weeks.
+Remember, you should not do any heavy lifting or overhead activity for six weeks.

 Exercises:

 Start these exercises three weeks after your injury.
 Try to do them four to five times a day.
 Repeat each exercise 10 times.